 For true theater aficionados, the Actors Theatre is the place to see plays in Louisville.

-3. The Brown Theatre on Broadway
+3) The W.L.
+Lyons Brown Theatre

 But like the great Radio City Music Hall and other contemporaries, the gaudy glory of the Brown Theatre was quickly tarnished by The Great Depression.

 The final restoration was completed in 1998, and the theater is now managed by the Kentucky Center for the Performing Arts.